 A number of independent housing cooperatives or organisations are popping up, offering a range of purpose-built investment opportunities and rental accommodation.
-While they are mostly connected with Specialist Disability Accommodation (SDA), options may be available that do not require SDA funding.
+While they are mostly connected with Specialist Disability Accommodation (SDA), some do not require SDA funding.

 Specialist Disability Accommodation (SDA).